kappa-wingman/pelican-kappa-nero/README.md

 	* Set your URL to privacy policy with COOKIE_CONSENT2_PRIVACY_URL
 * Setup your account id from IntenseDebate
 	* INTENSEDEBATE_ACCOUNT = 'Your account id from IntenseDebate'
-* Enable Google Analytics only if Cookie Consent 2 was consented and accepted
+* Enable InteseDebate comment system and Google Analytics only if Cookie Consent 2 was consented and accepted
 	* GOOGLE_ANALYTICS_UNIVERSAL_CHECK_CONSENT = True
 	* Also need to configure parameters according to your setting
 	* GOOGLE_ANALYTICS_UNIVERSAL = 'UA-XXXXXX-Y'